32 Key Financial Metrics and KPIs to Assess Success in 2025

 This comparison identifies strengths and drawbacks, highlighting factors such as profit margins and inventory turnover.
 Identifying these gaps allows you to create realistic improvement goals, which will drive your company’s performance and competitiveness.

-Key Financial Metrics to Track in 2025
+32 Key Financial Metrics and KPIs to Measure Success in 2025

-Gross Profit Margin = (Revenue – COGS) / Revenue x 100
+Gross Profit Margin = (Net sales – COGS) / Net sales x 100%

 Net profit margin is the proportion of income remaining after all expenses, including taxes and interest, have been removed.
 A greater margin suggests that costs and expenses are well under control while profit is generated, indicating effective management.
 Here is the formula: